spinnaker/spinnaker.github.io/guides/user/plugin-users/index.md

 hal plugins repository delete spinnaker-plugin-examples
 ```

-# Install the Plugin
+# Install the plugin

 After you add your plugin repository, you must configure Spinnaker to use your plugin.

 This guide uses the [pf4jStagePlugin](https://github.com/spinnaker-plugin-examples/pf4jStagePlugin) plugin as an example.

-## Configure Spinnaker for the Plugin
+## Configure Spinnaker for the plugin

-Use `hal` to enable your plugin so Spinnaker will load it.
+Use `hal` to enable your plugin so that Spinnaker will load it.
 Do not use `hal plugins enable`, which enables all plugins.

 ```
 hal plugins add Armory.RandomWaitPlugin \